synakkk/mbus/README.md

 - Internal Clock Division 0
 - Auto-reload preload Disable

+> [!TIP]
-Don't forget to enable interrupts in the NVIC.
+> Don't forget to enable interrupts in the NVIC.

+> [!WARNING]
+> mbus uses SysTick, which is configured to generate interrupts every 1 millisecond.
+> If your project has different settings, you need to adjust the function `void mbus_delay_500us(void)` located in the `mbus.c` file.

 ## mbus configuration